 In 2017, Vornado, Related Companies, Skanska, and Empire State Development Corporation finalized a $1.6B project to convert the James A. Farley Post Office into a new headhouse for Penn Station.
 Named after the late-U.S. Senator Daniel Patrick Moynihan, who championed a new train station to replace the demolished Penn Station headhouse, the Moynihan Train Hall will be the transit centerpiece of an emerging neighborhood that extends from the Hudson Yards and Manhattan West developments west of the station to the Penn Plaza towers directly above, and the fast-growing Herald Square to the east.

 Moynihan Train Hall’s expected opening in 2020 will give passengers new entrances, retail, waiting areas, and train access, and will enable the renovation and streamlining of existing passenger spaces throughout the station.
 In September 2018, New York Governor Andrew Cuomo announced plans for a new pedestrian plaza and Long Island Rail Road entrance on 33rd Street between Seventh and Eighth Avenues.
 The project also includes renovation and expansion of the LIRR passenger concourse under 33rd Street.

-Reopening Gimbels Passageway would complete this transformation, by linking the B/D/F/M subway trains and PATH at Sixth Avenue, with the 1/2/3 and A/C/E subway trains, Amtrak, Long Island Rail Road, and New Jersey Transit at Penn/Moynihan Station between Seventh and Eighth Avenues.
+Reopening Gimbels Passageway would complete this transformation and streamline NYC transit, by linking the B/D/F/M subway trains and PATH at Sixth Avenue, with the 1/2/3 and A/C/E subway trains, Amtrak, Long Island Rail Road, and New Jersey Transit at Penn/Moynihan Station between Seventh and Eighth Avenues.
 It would be a low-cost, high-profile enhancement to the renewal of Penn Station, and an opportunity for an innovative public/private partnership with the real estate community.